c-chiniquy/iglo/docs/README.md

 ## Acknowledgments

-I found inspiration on how to design iglo from [Alex Tardif's blog post on rendering abstraction layers](https://alextardif.com/RenderingAbstractionLayers.html).
+I found some inspiration on how to design iglo from [Alex Tardif's blog post on rendering abstraction layers](https://alextardif.com/RenderingAbstractionLayers.html).

 Code snippets used (all of these are public domain):
 - [gingerBill's math functions](https://github.com/gingerBill/gb/blob/master/gb_math.h)